thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 Emery & Trist questioned this closed-systems view by having an **outside-in view** and setting an *open systems* view.
 We cannot think of the organisation alone without its surrounding environment.
 The organisation structure and behaviour are affected by environmental influences.
 The organisation must be an adaptive system that tries to survive its environment.
 Modern environments shift from simple and predictable over complex up to what they called a "*Turbulent Field*", where rapid technological, economic, and social shifts interconnect to create constant, unpredictable chaos.
 The environment becomes the primary driver of internal organisational complexity.

-They identified four "ideal types" of environments, of *causal textures*, ordered by their degree of interconnectedness and complexity.
+They identified four "ideal types" of environments, of *causal textures*.

 > Causal Texture:
 >